 - food storing requirements

-- lack basic knowledge of the importance of hand washing, personal hygiene, cleanliness, and sanitation
+- lack of basic knowledge of the importance of hand washing, personal hygiene, cleanliness, and sanitation

 Wrong food practices in hostels